valentinb67/Novelty-components-of-scientific-productions/README.md

 ## Main Purpose

-This script processes `.csv` files containing metadata about publications, including authors and their institutions.
+This script processes 17 `.csv` files, which are derived from `/DataFrames_nov`, containing metadata about publications, including authors and their institutions.
 For each institution, it identifies its geographic location and enriches the dataset with detailed positional information, making it easier to analyze the geographic distribution of scientific collaborations.

+The enriched datasets are then saved as 17 output `.csv` files, which are stored in the `/DataFrames_loc` directory.

 ## Key Features